Get Involved: Become a Volunteer

 Event Teams

-• Meetings professional members and hospitality partners.
+• Meetings professional members (hospitality partner spots are predetermined).

 • Service period ranges from 1-1.5 years, depending on the event.

-FICP has an event team for each in-person FICP event.
-The event teams assists FICP staff in selecting educational content, provide input on incorporating local elements and networking opportunities into meetings that align with FICP’s strategic goals, and participates in “grassroots” marketing campaigns as needed.
-In a typical year, FICP has the following event teams:
+FICP has an event team for most in-person events.
+The event teams advise on general session keynote(s) and educational content, provide input on incorporating local elements into the meeting, develop the event’s networking strategy and participate in “grassroots” marketing campaigns as needed.

-Event Teams are formed in collaboration with the Event Team Chair and Staff Liaison in collaboration with the Governance Committee.
 The Event Team Chair, in collaboration with the Board Liaison and Staff Liaison, appoint event team members; the Governance Committee is consulted and the Board is informed.

 Back to top